drbean/curriculum/tech/device/slides.md

 ## Smartphone criticism

 Dr Bean thinks smartphone use is dumbing down a generation.
 Instead of reading a book or thinking, people are reading email from their friends, looking at pictures of their pets, or watching movies.
 They should be reading a book, or sleeping!

+The phones are smart, but the people are dumb.

 The only way to escape this is to stop using smartphones or to become the master of the smartphone, taking control of it by programming it.
 This is difficult, but it makes you smart, not dumb.
 So it is good for you.